Mary Fleming: Scotland

 Mary, Queen of Scots, and her companions returned to Scotland in 1561 after the death of Francis II of France.
 The English diplomat Thomas Randolph recorded that the queen was consoled by Mary Fleming when she was disturbed by the discovery of the French poet Chastelard hiding in her bedchamber.
 After having "some grief of mind", the queen took Mary to be her "bedfellow".

 On 26 May 1562 the four women attended Mary at the ceremony of the opening of the Parliament of Scotland.
 Thomas Randolph described the procession of "four virgins, maydes, Maries, damoyselles of honor, or the Queen's mignions, cawle [call] them as please your honor, but a fayerrer [fairer] syghte was never seen".

 During the twelfth day of Christmas pageant in January 1564, Mary Fleming played the part of queen of the Bean.
 Thomas Randolph was drawn into the dance, and described the costumes:"The queen of the Bean was that day in a gown of cloth of silver; her head, her neck, her shoulders, the rest of her whole body so be-sett with stones, that more in our whole jewel house were not to be found.
 The Queen herself that day apparreled in colours white & black, no neither jewel or gold about her that day, but the ring that I brought her from (Queen Elizabeth) hanging at her breast, with a lace of black and white about her neck."

 On 19 September 1564, William Kirkcaldy of Grange wrote that the Royal Secretary, William Maitland, was showing an interest in Mary Fleming: "I doubt not but you understand me by now, that our secretary's wife is near dead, and he a suitor to Mrs Fleming, who is as fit for him, as I am to be Pope!"

+Mary Beaton and Mary Fleming were given German-style fur trimmed gowns or petticoats in November 1564, described in French as two "pellison d'Allemaingne".